GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/notused/ex5_gnirsls_Kband_dataset.rst

 with DRAGONS.
 The sequence dithers along the slit.
 DRAGONS will do the sky subtraction, then stack the aligned spectra automatically.

-Because the arc lamp has only three lines and the OH and O_2 lines are absent beyond 2.3um, we will need to get the wavelength calibrations from the telluric absorption lines in the science spectrum.
+Because the arc lamp has only three lines and the OH and O\ :sub:`2`\  lines are absent beyond 2.3um, we will need to get the wavelength calibrations from the telluric absorption lines in the science spectrum.